Fibrations of $\infty$-categories

 is an equivalence.
 The assumption that $\pi$ is a left fibration gives that the two downward functors are equivalences.
 We conclude that the top horizontal functor is an equivalence, as desired.

 The implication (f)$\implies$(e) is immediate from definitions.

 We now establish the implication (e)$\implies$(c).
-Immediate is that $\pi$ is a locally coCartesian fibration.
+First, it is immediate that $\pi$ is a locally coCartesian fibration.
 From the Definition~\ref{def.coCart} of a $\pi$-coCartesian morphism, $\pi$-coCartesian morphisms that $\pi$ carries to equivalences are themselves equivalences.
 Condition~(c) follows.

 The implication (c)$\implies$(b) follows directly from Proposition~\ref{just.over.2}(f).

 We now establish the implication (b)$\implies$(a).
 Let $\cJ^{\tl}\to \cK$ be a functor.
 We must show that the restriction functor